West Virginia Mountaineers men's basketball: Rod Thorn

 After the departure of Jerry West to the NBA draft, sophomore guard Rod Thorn stepped in to fill his place for new head coach George King, much like West did when star guard Hot Rod Hundley graduated for former head coach Fred Schaus in 1958.
 Thorn helped the Mountaineers to a 23–4 record, 11–1 in conference.
-Their highest ranking of the season came in the outhern Conference tournament, where they finished it out with a #8 ranking as they lost the Championship for the first time in four years.
+Their highest ranking of the season came in the Southern Conference tournament, where they finished it out with a #8 ranking as they lost the Championship for the first time in four years.
 The Mountaineers season resume included wins over Wake Forest, #19 Memphis State to win the Sugar Bowl, Syracuse, Pittsburgh, Virginia Tech, NC State, and four more victories to end the season over Penn State, Pitt, Penn State again, and George Washington, respectively.
 The Mountaineers lost in the second round of the Southern Conference tournament to William & Mary, 76–88, which kept them out of the NCAA tournament.

 The following season, Rod Thorn guided the Mountaineers to a 24–6 record, 11–1 in conference.
 The Mountaineers won the first six games of the season, but lost the seventh game of the season against #7 Duke, 65–69.
 They lost the following two games as they earned a #7 ranking, but finished out the three-game Los Angeles Classic with a victory over Army.
 They once again posted a seven-game win streak after the Classic, including a key win over #5 Villanova.
 But the squad lost to Virginia Tech, 82–85, before starting another win streak: of four games.
 The team lost to New York University, but won three games to finish the season.
 The squad swept the Southern Conference tournament with a Championship win over Virginia Tech, but lost in the first round of the NCAA tournament to the same Villanova team they had defeated earlier in the season.